RenderBr/renderbr/README.md

 ## Who am I?
 👋 Hey there!
 My name is **Julian Seitz**, known online as **Average**.

-- I'm currently studying **Computer Programming & Analysis** at St. Lawrence College in Kingston, Ontario.
-(Year of 2026)
+- I'm currently studying **Computer Programming & Analysis** at St. Lawrence College (Year of 2026).
-- I work as a **freelance software developer**, building **full-stack applications** for a variety of clients and projects. **I'm open to discussing new projects, and negotiating fair pricing.**
+- I currently work **exclusively** for the Department of National Defense of Canada.
+- Previously, I did freelance software contracts, but will likely turn down any projects at the moment.

 ![@rageave on Discord](https://dcbadge.limes.pink/api/shield/291290203589705740)
 [![JulianSeitz on LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/julianseitz/)

 ---
-☕ **Buy me a coffee** @ [Ko-Fi](https://ko-fi.com/averageterraria)
+> ☕ **Buy me a coffee** @ [Ko-Fi](https://ko-fi.com/averageterraria)

-⚡ **Updated TShock plugin assemblies** (v4.5 -> v5): [click here](https://github.com/RenderBr/tShock-v5-plugins)
+>⚡ **Updated TShock plugin assemblies** (v4.5 -> v5): [click here](https://github.com/RenderBr/tShock-v5-plugins)

 ---

 ### My story
 I've been obsessed with computers and technology for as long as I can remember, practically since birth.
-My parents love to tell stories about how I was playing Flash games on a computer before I was even a year old.
+I've been told that I was playing Flash games on computers before I was even a year old.

-My introduction to programming came from my dad, [@ontehfritz](https://github.com/ontehfritz), a fellow developer and my biggest inspiration.
-When I was around eight years old, he introduced me to my first C# Console application, teaching me the basics of inputting and outputting text via the console.
+My introduction to programming came from my dad, [@ontehfritz](https://github.com/ontehfritz), a fellow developer and my largest source of early inspiration.
+When I was eight, he introduced me to C#, teaching me the basics of inputting and outputting text via the console.
 That moment sparked a lifelong passion for programming.

-Many years of self-learning later, countless hours of trial & error, late night debugging, and hundreds of hobby projects, I've garnered a deep understanding for the world of software development.
-What started out as writing simple console applications, gradually evolved into developing full stack web and desktop applications, game modifications, AI-driven tools, and much more.
+Many years of self-learning later, thousands of hours of trial & error, late night debugging, and hundreds of hobby projects, I've garnered a deep understanding for the world of software development.
+What started out as writing simple console applications, gradually evolved into developing full stack web and desktop applications, game modifications, dedicated server software, AI-driven tools, and much more.

-Since 2023, I've been receiving freelance contract offers to develop custom software for a wide array of clients, steadily growing my experience through completing these projects.
-If you have a project or even just want to chat about programming, feel free to get in touch with me!
+During 2023-2025, I was completing freelance contract offers, developing custom software for a number of clients, steadily growing my experience.

+Since May 2025, I have joined National Defense of Canada as a software developer whilst finishing my studies.

+---

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=renderbr&theme=radical" alt="Average's Github Stats"><br>